ChristophGmeiner/sbmd/readme.md

 Of course,m when the datra should be scaled - e.g. to all areas in Germany - postgres would not be sufficient anymore.
 Than maybe Appache Cassandra or a direct transfer to AWS redshift should be preferred.

 ### Data sources
+All nested arrays in the json files below, will be spread across separate columns during the DB load process in the "b" scripts below.

 #### Deutsche Bahn API
 This is live data about all Deutsche Bahn trains.
 For details on the API, please see the mentioned above schiene module documentation.